tc39/notes/meetings/2017-11/nov-28.md

 DE: I disagree with the cognitive load point. replace is really complex, I'd wager no one in this room can describe the specs of replace, for example all of the $ patterns you can put in the replacement string.

-MS: But someone schooled in replace knows what they expect and so it does carry over.
+MLS: But someone schooled in replace knows what they expect and so it does carry over.

 DE: It would not be more cognitive load if we left out obscure features of replace in replaceAll; it would only be less load.